pollfish/docs/cordova.md

 # Optional section

-In this section we will list several options that can be used to control Pollfish surveys behaviour, how to listen to several notifications or how be eligible to more targeted (high-paid) surveys.
+In this section we will list several options that can be used to control Pollfish surveys behaviour, how to listen to several notifications or how to be eligible to more targeted (high-paid) surveys.
 All these steps are optional.

 <br/>

-## 7. Handling application entering to foreground (optional)
+## 7. Handling application entering to foreground

 You should handle the event when your app is entering to foreground in order to initialise Pollfish again by listening to the relevant event.